LeidenCBC/MGC-BioSB-SingleCellAnalysis2020/session-clustering/Clustering.md

 #### Filtering out low abundance genes

-Low-abundance genes are mostly non-informative and are not representative of the biological variance of the data.
+Low-abundance genes are mostly non informative and are not representative of the biological variance of the data.
 They are often driven by technical noise such as dropout event.
 However, their presence in downstream analysis leads often to a lower accuracy since they can